Volvo S90 saloon - Interior & comfort

 Satellite navigation is also standard, as is keyless engine starting and access to a variety of apps.
 You also get 17-inch alloy wheels and a powered bootlid on the entry-level Momentum model.
 All models also get Volvo’s Pilot Assist semi-autonomous driving system, which allows the car to just about drive itself at speeds of up to 80 mph on the motorway.

 The R-Design trim gives the S90 a sportier look and feel, with leather and nubuck upholstery, a perforated leather steering wheel, black headlining, sports mats and pedals, front foglights and unique five-spoke 18-inch alloy wheels.

 Top-of-the-range Inscription trim adds a host of goodies.
 These include even softer Napa leather upholstery, power-adjustable front seats, a 12.3-inch ‘virtual’ display (instead of the traditional dials), 18-inch alloy wheels, keyless entry, walnut interior trim and rear footwell illumination.
 There are also extra chrome exterior trims.

 Thanks to the impressively generous standard equipment, there aren’t that many options for S90 buyers to choose from.
-Apple CarPlay and Android Auto – systems that allow you to operate certain aspects of your iPhone using the car’s touchscreen – is one notable addition, while you can also add an 18-speaker, 1,400-watt Bowers & Wilkins stereo.
+Apple CarPlay and Android Auto – systems that allow you to operate certain aspects of your iPhone using the car’s touchscreen – are notable additions that should be standard, while you can also add an 18-speaker, 1,400-watt Bowers & Wilkins stereo.
 Lastly, there’s the Xenium package, which adds a powered tilt-and-slide sunroof, 360-degree cameras and parking assistance, which will automatically guide the car into either a parallel or perpendicular parking bay.